-The disaggregated data contains each search query and purchase made on these platforms as well as the associated advertising auction for each query.
-In a single search query the data contains: the identifier of the consumer, the time of the query, the details of the query (i.e. travel information), an identifier for the platform, the browser, the operating system, and the estimated probability
+Data description.
+The disaggregated data contain each search query and purchase made on these platforms as well as the associated advertising auction for each query.
+In a single search query, the data contain the identifier of the consumer, the time of the query, the details of the query (i.e., travel information), an identifier for the platform, the browser, the operating system, and the estimated probability of purchase on the website according to the predictive machine learning algorithm employed by the intermediary.
+For a subset of the websites, we observe purchase information containing the consumer identifier and time of purchase.